 On December 23, 2010, the Commission released the Open Internet Order, which established high-level rules requiring transparency and prohibiting blocking and unreasonable discrimination to protect Internet openness.
 The FCC's rules were challenged in federal court, and on January 14, 2014, the United States Court of Appeals for the District of Columbia Circuit affirmed the Commission's authority to regulate broadband Internet access service and upheld the Commission's judgment that Internet openness encourages broadband investment and that its absence could ultimately inhibit broadband deployment.
 The court upheld the transparency rule, but vacated the no-blocking and no-unreasonable-discrimination rules.
 The court also invited the FCC to act to preserve a free and open Internet

-Under the transparency rule, which remains in full force and effect, broadband Internet access service providers must continue to disclose the network management practices, performance characteristics, and terms and conditions of their broadband services.
+The 2010 transparency rule remains in full force and effect, requiring broadband Internet access service providers to disclose the network management practices, performance characteristics, and terms and conditions of their broadband services.
 This rule helps consumers make informed choices about their broadband service, and it gives edge providers technical information that helps them develop their business plans and assess risks.
 If you think there has been a violation of the open Internet rules, you can file a complaint with the FCC.

 Background, Documents and Other Resources